-[053] According to another aspect of another embodiment of the present invention, disclosed herein is a method of providing controlled distribution of electronic information.
-In one example, the method may include receiving a request at a privacy server to conduct an activity over a network; selecting attributes of data located in a database accessible to the privacy server determined to be necessary to fulfill the request, wherein other attributes of the data which are not determined to be necessary are not selected; assigning or accepting the assignment of a DDID to the selected attributes, and / or attribute combinations to which they apply with an abstraction module of the privacy server, wherein the DDID does not reveal the unselected attributes; recording the time at which the DDID is assigned; receiving an indication that the requested activity is complete; receiving the DDID and the determined attributes and / or attribute combinations to which they apply at the privacy server, wherein the attributes are modified to include information regarding the conducted activity; and recording the time at which the conducted activity is complete and the DDID and the determined attributes and / or attribute combinations to which they apply are received at the privacy server.

-[054] In one example, the method may also include assigning an additional DDID to one or more of the selected data attributes and / or attribute combinations contained within a TDR.
+- [0053] According to another aspect of another embodiment of the present invention, disclosed herein is a method of providing controlled distribution of electronic information.
+In one example, the method may include receiving a request at a privacy server to conduct an activity over a network; selecting attributes of data located in a database accessible to the privacy server determined to be necessary to fulfill the request, wherein other attributes of the data which are not determined to be necessary are not selected; assigning or accepting the assignment of a DDID to the selected attributes, - and / or attribute combinations to which they apply with an abstraction module of the privacy server, wherein the DDID does not reveal the unselected attributes; recording the time at which the DDID is assigned; receiving an indication that the requested activity is complete; receiving the DDID and the determined attributes and / or attribute combinations to which they apply at the privacy server, wherein the attributes are modified to include information regarding the conducted activity; and recording the time at which the conducted activity is complete and the determined attributes and / or attribute attributes and / or attributes and / or attributes attributes and / or attributes attributes and / or attributes attributes attributes and / or attributes attributes attributes and / or attributes attr - 15 [0054] In one example, the method may also include assigning an additional DDID to one or more of the selected data attributes and / or attribute combinations contained within a TDR.
 In another example, the method may include re-associating, using time keys (TKs) reflecting recorded times, the DDID and data attributes with the true identity of the data attributes, attribute combinations, or Data Subjects.
-The method may also include reassigning the DDID to other data attributes, and recording the time at which the DDID is reassigned.

-[055] According to another aspect of another embodiment of the present invention, disclosed herein is a computer-implemented method of improving data security, wherein the data comprises at least one attribute.
-In one example, the method may include associating at least one attribute with a DDID to create a temporally unique data representation (TDR); wherein the temporally unique data representation (TDR) limits access to data attributes to only those necessary to perform a given action, such as for example completing a purchase of goods from an online website.

-[056] In one example, the method may include assigning an association key (AK) to the temporally unique data representation (TDR), wherein access to the association key (AK) is required for authorized access to the temporally unique data representation (TDR).
+The method may also include reassigning the DDID to other data attributes, and recording the time at which the DDID is reassigned. - 20 [0055] According to another aspect of another embodiment of the present invention, disclosed herein is a computerimplemented method of improving data security, wherein the data comprises at least one attribute.
+In one example, the method may include associating at least one attribute with a DDID to create a temporally unique data representation (TDR); wherein the temporally unique data representation (TDR) limits access to data attributes to only those necessary to perform a given action, such as for example completing a purchase of goods from an online website. - 25 [0056] In one example, the method may include assigning an association key (AK) to the temporally unique data representation (TDR), wherein access to the association key (AK) is required for authorized access to the temporally unique data representation (TDR).